-NASA’s EOSDIS provides end-to-end capabilities for overseeing NASA’s Earth science data.
+NASA’s EOSDIS provides end-to-end capabilities for overseeing NASA’s Earth observation data.
 EOSDIS currently archives more than 17.5 petabytes of data and distributes more than 11,000 unique data products.
 These data represent some of the most complex and diverse Earth science data sets on the planet from sources including satellites, aircraft, field measurements, socioeconomic data, and numerous other programs.
 The primary services EOSDIS provides are data archive, management, and distribution; information management; product generation; and user support.
-NASA’s Earth Science Data and Information System (ESDIS) Project manages these services, and data are archived, processed, and distributed through 12 discipline-specific Distributed Active Archive Centers (DAACs).
+NASA’s Earth Science Data and Information System (ESDIS) Project manages these services, and data are archived, processed, and distributed through the discipline-specific Distributed Active Archive Centers (DAACs).
 Respondents to the ACSI survey evaluate their experience with the specific DAAC or DAACs from which they receive data and products.

 EOSDIS uses the ACSI survey results to continually improve customer service and products available through the DAACs.
 While the survey is conducted online worldwide each fall by CFI Group, the questionnaire used for the annual survey is developed jointly by EOSDIS and CFI Group.

 CFI Group sent out 285,795 invitations to individuals who used EOSDIS data and/or products to take the 2016 survey, which was available from September 7 through October 3.
 A total of 7,133 responses were received, a response rate of 2.5% (a response rate that allows for valid results, based on the ACSI methodology).